ChainAgnostic/namespaces/eip155/caip10.md

 [CAIP-10][], there are still some particularities of the syntax that should be specified for the unfamiliar.

+### Special case of EOA

+In order to enable decentralized applications to specify EOAs as an address, we propose using chainID 0.
+This would signify that it can live on multiple networks.
+In absence of this, addresses will be assigned to only one chain using CAIP-10 chainID syntax, an EOA would be required to be assigned multiple times for each chain.
+Specifying 0 as chainID for EOA, further enables EOAs to be designated as an EOA once, and be treated as an EOA on every applicable chain

 ## Syntax

 Ethereum addresses were, historically, case-insensitive and normalized to use